Skip to main content

 GitHub Actions

-Vets API in EKS utilizes GitHub Actions to build and update the docker image when a change is pushed to the k8s (EKS master) branch.
+Vets API in EKS utilizes GitHub Actions to build and update the docker image when a change is pushed to the master branch.

-The vets-api deployments currently use the k8s branch to deploy to EKS. k8s is considered the "master" branch.
+The vets-api deployments no longer use the k8s branch to deploy to EKS.

 Helm charts